probablynotryan/neighborhood/README.md

  #### Tests
 Describe: beepBoop()

+Test: "It should return an array with a 'Beep!' if the number '3' is submitted."

+Code: beepBoop(3);
+Expected Output: Will you be my neighbor?

+---
+Describe: beepBoop()

-Test: "It should return an array with a 0 if the number 0 is inputted".
+Test: "It should return an array with a 0 if the number 0 is submitted".

 Code: beepBoop(0);
 Expected Output: 0